Bile Definition, Bile Function, and its Role in the Biliary Tree

 Bile is a fluid made by the cells of the liver but is stored in the gallbladder.
 An adult liver produces from 400 ml to 1000 ml or 1 liter of bile daily.
 It is made up of 85% water and a combination of bile salts, phospholipids, and cholesterol.
 Electrolytes, minerals, proteins, and bilirubin are also part of the mix.
 Bilirubin is the waste product from the breakdown of old blood cells that are excreted via the bile.
 It is the bilirubin which gives bile its brown or yellowish color.

-Emulsification of fats is what bile is mostly known for.
-As seen in the diagram on the left, bile acts as a detergent on fat molecules which helps to break them down into smaller parts for absorption.
+Emulsification of fats is the bile function it is mostly known for.
+As seen in the diagram on the right, bile acts as a detergent on fat molecules which helps to break them down into smaller parts for absorption.

 But this underrated player in the human body actually contributes much more than that to the process of digestion and metabolism.
-For a list of 14 functions of bile salts click here.
+For a list of bile salt functions click here.

 Once ingested food reaches the small intestine, the bile starts to work by breaking down fat so it can be distributed in the body.
 This is called emulsification.
 Included in the process are fat-soluble vitamins like A, D, E, K and essential fatty acids.
 Even fat-soluble minerals like iron, calcium and magnesium cannot be used by the body if it is not broken down and distributed.

-Bile also neutralizes stomach acid, raising the pH, preparing nutrients for absorption in the small intestine.
-And it helps with the “dirty job” of taking out toxins and other wastes from the liver.
+Other bile functions include neutralizing stomach acid, raising the pH, and preparing nutrients for absorption in the small intestine.
+It also helps with the “dirty job” of taking out toxins and other wastes from the liver.

 Bile Circulation and the Biliary Tree